georgepaul171/Research-Project/bpd/5June/ARDap.md

      - Provides clear feature selection decisions
    - Particularly valuable for energy data because:
      - Many potential interactions are irrelevant
-     - Some interactions are crucial for energy performance
      - Need for interpretable feature selection in energy models

 4. **Robust Noise Modeling**